 I am also happy to tell you that the cake is incredible easy to make.
 This is how you do it.

-How to make Black Forest Cake at home
+How to make this cake at home

 I also think the Black Forest itself and all the woodland creatures make me think of Christmas, so I decorated it along those lines.
-Clearly I have the mind of a five year old!

 So what sets this Black Forest Cake recipe apart from all the others is amarena cherries aka the best thing that happened to Morello Cherries!
 Amerena cherries (you can see them in the collage above) are demi-glacé cherries in a delicious syrup made with the sour cherry variety!